nova0821/iotjs-wiki/IoT.js-API:-Module.md

 0. If native module named 'id' exists, load it and return.
 1. If id.js file exists, load it and return.
 2. If a directory id exists, load it as an package and return.

+### ``` require('id') ``` as a package
+For a given id, if a directory id exists, module system consider the directory as a package and works as the follows.

+0. if 'id/node_modules/package.json' contains 'main' property, load the file named main property.
+1. if either id/node_modules/package.json or main property exists, load index.js